DevMcClure/Countries-Educational-React-App-/README.md

 ## Open "Client" folder in second terminal:

-- Run server:
+- Run server (runs the app in the development mode):
 ```
 npm start
 ```
-Runs the app in the development mode.

 Open http://localhost:3000 to view it in your browser.